 Hot air ballooning is an activity that is best suited for areas away from major population centers.
 Thus, we launch our hot air balloon flights from non-congested areas of Rio Rancho and Albuquerque, on the west side of the Rio Grande.
 The scenic, wide-open countryside allows for a beautiful view and many perfect places to land.
 Our exact launch site will be chosen on the morning of the flight based on the forecast and actual measured winds.

-We offer balloon rides in Albuquerque seven days a week during the first half of October.
+We offer balloon rides in Albuquerque seven days a week.
 Our flights launch once per day, at sunrise - weather permitting.
 This time is when the winds are calmest to allow for a most enjoyable flight.
 Occasionally we will fly two flights per morning.
 During the middle of the day and late afternoon, it's usually too unstable to fly due to thermals and wind gusts.
 As an added bonus, sunrise is the most breathtaking time of day for balloon photography.
 The vivid light and rich color of the low sun on the horizon allows for many fantastic photo opportunities.

-Our meeting time is 6:30 AM for all Albuquerque balloon flights during the month of October.
+Our meeting time is 6:30 AM for Albuquerque Balloon Festival flights in October.
 Be sure to arrive on time - late arrivals will be treated as a "no-show" and no refunds will be given.

-The meeting location for our flights is behind the Village Inn restaurant at 6390 Coors Blvd NW, Albuquerque, NM 87120 (see map below).
+The meeting location for our Balloon Festival flights is behind the Village Inn restaurant at 6390 Coors Blvd NW, Albuquerque, NM 87120 (see map below).
 Because there will be a fair amount of "balloon traffic" on Fiesta mornings, we ask that you please park in the street behind the restaurant (anywhere on Bosque Plaza Lane) rather than in the Village Inn parking lot.
-Look for the Apex Balloons van and trailer which will be on location at 6:30 AM.
+Look for the Apex Balloons vans and trailers which will be on location at 6:30 AM.

-Our hot air balloon flights average about 45 minutes, although time in the air can range anywhere from 40 to 90 minutes.
+Our year-round hot air balloon flights average just over an hour, although time in the air can range anywhere from 40 to 90 minutes.
+Balloon flights during the balloon festival can range from 45 to 60 minutes in length.
 Duration of flight depends on many variables such as wind and weather conditions, potential landing sites, payload, altitude, temperature and other situational considerations.
 We certainly love to fly, and will try to extend the flight as long as possible.
 The ultimate decision on flight length is based on safety and is determined solely by the pilot-in-command.

 The whole experience usually takes about three to four hours from beginning to end, so plan on being with us for at least that long.
 Come equipped with a sense of adventure!